Should I travel during Covid-19?

 - We offer unique escapes where individual unit occupancy is available e.g. ocean villa’s, beach bungalows or forest lodges

-- Insuring comprehensive Covid 19 testing at destination on arrival and during stay
+- Ensuring comprehensive Covid 19 testing at destination on arrival and during the stay

 - Destination has achieved World Travel Tourism Council ‘Safe Travels’ certification